SamearO/UOM-CompSci-Notes/processorMicroArchitecture/week7/2_p&r_simulated_annealing.md

 * Route all paths individually
 * Update the cost function again to assign higher costs to paths that are used the most.
 * Run the iteration again over and over until happy.

+> The name of the machine learning technique for placing is `reinforcement learning`